 It really depends on how much weight training you’ve done in past.
 If you’re new to it, then start light.
 1-4kg (2-8lbs) may be enough and you can slowly progress with heavier weights.
 Remember to take it slow, and focus on your form.
 It is far better to do the move with no/light weights with correct form, than to do the move incorrectly with weights.
 Do not feel pressured to use heavier weights because other people are using heavier weights.
 Make sure you are doing it in good form to avoid injuries.

 While this program focuses on resistance training, both cardio and resistance training have many different benefits.
 It is always nice to have a good mix of both resistance and cardio in your regular exercise routine.
 Just make sure you don’t overdo it - make sure you give your body enough time to recover and listen to your body if you feel like it is getting too much.

-For the most part, no. It is long process to build muscle.
+For the most part, no. It is a long process to build muscle.
 This program specifically uses lighter weights, and is not likely to result in that.
 Depending on the person, it takes A LOT of energy, time and progressive overload to grow their muscles.
 That being said, if you do want to put on more muscle, the program can definitely help out as well.
 There are many ways to do that just by adjusting the amount of weight you are using to increase the difficulty.